 Fruits are brown hanging clusters.
 Each fruit is composed of multiple flat papery sacs.

 Seeds are nutlets, enclosed within brown papery sacs.

-The common name, hop hornbeam, is based on resemblance of the fruit to hops.
-Ostrya is from the Greek for "hard," referring to hard wood of tree.
+The common name, hop hornbeam, refers to the resemblance of the tree's fruit to hops.
+The genus name Ostrya is from the Greek for "hard," referring to the hard wood of the tree.
 The species name, virginiana, literally means "from Virginia."